Posted 08.17.2022 by Tomori Uriel

 Here are some tips to keep your community fresh:

-Customers who join communities generally want to discuss and learn more about topics, and the products they use and care about.
-But additional, community-specific benefits can add an extra layer of attraction for members, which will also boost engagement.
-These could be in the form of giveaways, discounts, and prizes — with special rewards for the most active members.
+Customers who join communities generally want to discuss and learn more about topics and the products they use and care about.
+Additionally, community-specific benefits can add an extra layer of attraction for community members.
+These could be giveaways, discounts, and prizes — with special rewards for the most active members.

 A referral program is another option.
 Give members rewards for referring new people to your community.
 Your members will know people around them who will be interested in joining your community.
-Attaching a prize or reward can be the motivation they need to spread the word.
+Attaching a prize or reward can motivate them to spread the word.

 Referral programs work — Hubspot research shows 90% of people trust a business when a friend or family member recommends it.

 Several examples of B2B brands whose referral programs have excelled include:

 Knowing the different stages community members will go through when joining your community is essential.
 Setting benchmarks makes your community more interesting for new members.